128technology/telegraf/plugins/inputs/t128_tank/README.md

 # server_address = "127.0.0.1"

 ## From specifies the first message we are interested in.
-## If from is "beginning" or "start", it will start consuming from the
+## If from is "start", it will start consuming from the
 ## first available message in the selected topic.
-If it is "eof" or "end",
-## it will tail the topic for newly produced messages.
+## If it is "end", it will tail the topic for newly produced messages.
 # from = "end"
 ```